-- 6.8.10 The potential for infiltration measures on a site should be considered at the outset.
-Careful consideration of the acceptability of infiltration drainage should be given particularly in relation to potable water sources (e.g. drinking water) or land contamination issues. - 6.8.11 The British Geological Survey can provide maps and reports to support decisions with regards to the suitability of the subsurface for the installation of infiltration type SuDS type systems.
-The suitability for infiltration across an area should be based on:
+6.8.10 The potential for infiltration measures on a site should be considered at the outset.
+Full evaluation and very careful consideration of the acceptability of infiltration drainage should be given as there are a number of constraints in its use, particularly in relation to potable water sources (e.g. drinking water) or land contamination issues.